Visit Us

 Music Room at Rosen House

 From Caramoor's archives (and from a recent sale of her ruby necklace), we know Lucie Rosen had an impressive and varied jewelry collection, as unique as her clothing choices.
-Beth Carver Wees, Curator Emerita of the American Wing at the Metropolitan Museum of Art and co-author of Marcus & Company: Three Generations of New York Jewelerss, will place Lucie's jewelry into historic context and speak about the well-known Manhattan jewelers of the Rosen's era.
+Beth Carver Wees, Curator Emerita of the American Wing at The Metropolitan Museum of Art and co-author of Marcus & Company: Three Generations of New York Jewelers, will place Lucie's jewelry into historical context and speak about the well-known Manhattan jewelers of the Rosens' era.

 Music Room